mjo22/cryojax/README.md

 conda create -n cryojax -c conda-forge python=3.10
 ```

-Note that `python>=3.10` is required because of recent features in [dataclasses](https://docs.python.org/3/library/dataclasses.html) support.
-Custom dataclasses that are safe to pass to `jax` are heavily used in this library!

 First, [install JAX](https://github.com/google/jax#installation) with either CPU or GPU support.

 Next, [install jax-finufft](https://github.com/dfm/jax-finufft).
 Non-uniform FFTs are provided as an option for computing image projections.
 Note that this package does not yet provide GPU support, but there are plans to do so.